R2jKFWButg/Lunar-Client-API/README.md

 # Lunar Client API
-Lunar Client's API rewritten as a java library.
+Lunar Client's WebSocket rewritten as a java library.
 This is a partially recoded version of [PringlePot/LCWebsocket](https://github.com/PringlePot/LCWebsocket).\
 Allows for multiple connections at the same time (on different accounts).\
 Easily integrates into a forge mod or minecraft client to spoof client type.